TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 - Watch the Consistency: 35% for Growth (Funded), 0% for Select (Funded), 20%→25%→30% progressive for Lightning.

-- Mind the Drawdown: All accounts use EOD Drawdowns that lock once you've profited beyond your drawdown amount plus $100 (e.g., $2,100 profit on a 50k account triggers the lock at $52,100, securing a $50,100 floor).
+- Mind the Drawdown: All accounts use an EOD trailing drawdown, but the lock is funded-only.
+On a funded account it locks once you've profited beyond your drawdown amount plus $100 (e.g., $2,100 profit on a 50k account triggers the lock at $52,100, securing a $50,100 floor); on the Growth and Select evaluations the drawdown keeps trailing and never locks.
 This favors holding trades through volatility.
 Use this technical advantage to your benefit.

 - Zero Activation Fees: Tradeify charges no activation fees on any account type, keeping your path to funding cost-efficient.